About Us – Cancer Diagnosis – Health Equals Freedom

 Health Equals Freedom – Making Sense of Cancer was founded to provide advocacy and support to you or a family member with a new cancer diagnosis.

 We know how scary this time is as we have been there too!

 You may have noticed that there seems to be more people with cancer around friends, colleagues and family?
 Perhaps the diagnosis of CANCER has been given to you?

-After a cancer diagnosis, we can hold your hand every step of the way on your health recovery journey no matter where you are located in Australia using our Telehealth services!
+After a cancer diagnosis, we can be there every step of the way on your health recovery journey no matter where you are located in Australia using our Telehealth services!

-If you engage an independent professional patient health advocate, they attend medical meetings with you and your healthcare team, either face-to-face, by phone or video link.
+If you engage an independent professional healthcare navigator, they attend medical meetings with you and your healthcare team, either face-to-face, by phone or video link.

-Your advocate’s job is to listen to the information provided by the doctor or whoever and explain to you and your family anything that needs clarification and advocate on your behalf if needed.
+Your navigator’s job is to listen to the information provided by the doctor or whoever and explain to you and your family anything that needs clarification and advocate on your behalf if needed.

 Asking questions of your doctors on your behalf, recapping and summarising for you to look at later – can be so valuable.
 It is easier to digest information when you are relaxed and at home.